 Note: Gosford and Wyong Council staff informed IPART that the intention was to have the same usage charge.
-IPART identified a difference in the submissions involving a double CPI adjustment.
-This difference has been corrected in the figures shown in the table.
+IPART identified an error in Gosford's submission involving a double CPI adjustment.
+This error has been corrected in the figures shown in the table.

-11.2.2 IPART's analysis and decision
+11.2.2 IPART's analysis and draft decision